scm-manager/scm-redmine-plugin/docs/en/configuration/index.md

 Comments are generated on the Redmine issue if the issue id is mentioned within a commit message.

-Example Commit message: "#492 Add awesome new feature".
+Example commit message: "#492 Add awesome new feature".

 This will create a comment with this commit message on Redmine issue 492.

 #### Update issue status
 To change the status of an issue via a commit message, an issue id and a Redmine status must be in one sentence.

-Example Commit message: "Bug #42 closed".
+Example commit message: "Bug #42 closed".

 The example sets the status of issue 42 to "Closed".
 Of course, this assumes that the status "Closed" exists in the specified Redmine instance.

 > **Important:** The configured redmine user needs permissions to change the status of issues ("Edit issues").
+>
+> Furthermore, please avoid to use more than one mapped keyword in one comment as this can cause undesired side effects.

-Using the "Redmine status mapping" you can define keywords that can be used instead of the Redmine status.
+Using the "Redmine status mapping", you can define keywords that can be used instead of the Redmine status.
 These keywords can be specified in the form of a comma-separated list.
 For example, for the status "Closed" you could specify the following keywords: "closes, closing".
 The commit message "Closes Bug #42" would then also set the ticket 42 to the status "Closed".